kirakira-dev/NintendoClientsWiki/LAN-Protocol.md

 ## Crypto Challenge
 In Pia version 5.7 and later, the [browse request](#0-browse-request) contains a cryptographic challenge that must be correctly answered in the [browse reply](#1-browse-reply).
 Both the challenge and the response have the following format.

+The challenge key and challenge data are randomized for every packet that is transmitted.

 *5.7 - 6.33:*

 | Offset | Size | Description |